An Economic Contradiction

 Austin 2030 chose postsecondary outcomes as a pilot focus area for testing the power of collective action.

 Austin consistently ranks at the top of national “Best Of” lists and its economy is booming.
 Yet our city is not working for all kids and families.
+While Austin is ranked No. 7 in Forbes Advisor’s Most Educated Cities in the U.S., many Austinites are shocked to learn that postsecondary enrollment rates in Travis County are among the lowest in Texas, especially for Black and Hispanic students, and those from low-income families.

 According to data from E3 Alliance, two-thirds of all jobs now require some sort of postsecondary credential - a workforce certificate or a two- or four-year degree.
 Austin students who do not complete a postsecondary credential within six years of leaving high school have just a 12% chance of earning a living wage.
 This is not okay when we know that earning a living wage is the gateway to physical health, wellbeing, civic engagement, and a fulfilling life.